paperspacecraft/buildmon/README.md

 </plugin>
 ```

-#### B. Command line (does not affect the project's codebase)
+#### B. Command line (does not affect a project's codebase)

 1) Locate your user-level or system-level Maven settings (*settings.xml*).

-2) Add or modify the *pluginGroups* section to be able to use the brief plugin name in the command line:
+2) Add or modify the *pluginGroups* section in *settings.xml* to be able to use the brief plugin name in the command line:
 ```xml
 <pluginGroups>
     <pluginGroup>com.paperspacecraft.aem</pluginGroup>
 </pluginGroups>
 ```

-3) Create a "common" Maven profile and put plugin configuration keys in it:
+3) Create a "common" Maven profile *settings.xml* and put plugin configuration in it:
 ```xml
 <profile>
     <!-- Put any ID you will use further -->